audiojs/audio-buffer-utils/README.md

 //fill it with a copy of `buffer`'s data, and return it. utils.clone(buffer);

-//Copy the data from one buffer to another utils.copy(fromBuffer, result);
+//Copy the data from one buffer to another, with optional offset utils.copy(fromBuffer, result, offset?);

 //Reverse `buffer`.
 Place data to `result` buffer, if any, otherwise modify `buffer` in-place. utils.reverse(buffer, result?);